tobecontinued/soclib/utils/doc/soclib-cc.rst

 .. option:: -c

 Tells soclib-cc to only compile, and not link.
-This is onlu available for module building (:option:`soclib-cc -1` mode).
+This is only available for module building (:option:`soclib-cc -1` mode).

 .. option:: -x